 The fair value of the stock purchase warrants is determined based on the Black-Scholes option pricing model or other option pricing models as appropriate and includes the use of unobservable inputs such as the expected term, anticipated volatility and expected dividends.
-Changes in any of the assumptions related to such unobservable inputs identified above may change the embedded conversion options' fair value; increases in expected term, anticipated volatility and expected dividends generally result in increases in fair value, while decreases in these unobservable inputs generally result in decreases in fair value.
+Changes in any of the assumptions related to such unobservable inputs identified above may change the embedded conversion options' fair value; increases in expected term, anticipated volatility and expected term, anticipated violatility and expected term, anticipated violatility and expected term, anticipated volatility and expected dividends generally result in increases in fair value, while decreases in these unobservable inputs generally result in decreases in fair value.